codefresh-io/docs.codefresh.io/_docs/installation/gitops/argo-with-gitops-side-by-side.md

 ## Migrate Argo CD Applications to Codefresh GitOps
-The final step to fully leverage Codefresh GitOps is to migrate your Argo CD Applications to Codefresh GitOps applications.
+The final task depending on your requirements is to migrate your Argo CD Applications to Codefresh GitOps applications.

-You can do this at any time after installation.
+Why would you want to do this?
+Because this allows you to completely and seamlessly manage the applications in Codefresh as GitOps entities.

+The process to migrate an Argo CD Application is simple:
+1. Add a Git Source to the Runtime to which store application manifests
+1. Make the needed configuration changes in the Argo CD Application
+1. Commit the application to the Git Source for viewing and management in Codefresh

 ### Step 1: Add a Git Source to GitOps Runtime